10 free days in national parks in 2026

 Consider:

-• Everglades National Park entrance fee is $30 per vehicle for seven days.
+• Everglades National Park entrance fee is $35 per vehicle for seven days, beginning in 2024.
 (Note: Everglades National Park entrance is also free if you use the free trolley from Homestead on winter weekends and between Christmas and New Years.)

 • It’s $25 per car to go to the beautiful beaches of Gulf Islands National Seashore in the Panhandle.
 (Good for seven days.)